CanadianBoson/LCAO-TDDFT-k-w/README.md

 in the frequency domain and  the optical limit q→0⁺ neglecting local crystal field effects.

-Parellization over k-points, spin, and domain are implemented.
+Parallelization over k-points, spin, and domain are implemented.
 Singlet calculations require parallelization to not be over spin.
+Supports use of ScaLAPACK which requires initialization of the lower triangle of the gradient of phi matix.

 Installation:

-gpaw-python setup.py install
+$ gpaw-python setup.py install

 The lcao_tddft_q0.py script may be either executed directly from the command line or loaded as a Python module.